 Eh, whatever, ye leaders of the CWU.
 If douchy music from tapered haircut and scruffy soul-patched dudes is the way to global peace, then give thee chaos.
 At least Satan has better music to-be-brainwash-by.
 At least I learned that the way to rock is to sling my axe behind my back and wear glittery tank tops.

-The VHS tapes are out there, but watch out for those DVDs, they’re grey DVD-r rips.
+Here’s the trailer to check out.
+As for the VHS tapes: they’re out there, but watch out for those DVDs, they’re grey DVD-r rips.
 And while they look really good, I am still not jammin’ on those Euro Region 2 copies, either.
 Emptor the caveats and know your regions before you go hard digital, kids.

 In all of my years coveting this film for the VHS collection, I never found a copy.
 Sure, I could easily buy a copy online these days, but, well . . . it’s just not the same as discovering a copy in a video store’s cut out bin — or at today’s library book drives or second hand stores, is it?
 For the joy is the thrill of the analog chase and the celluloid discovery . . . and then having your expectations deflated as you struggle to get through the movie, and then apologize to your VCR.